Can an Agency Succeed in Four Different Niches?

 - Provide an opportunity to opt-in.
 Look around and see who’s excited about the change.
 Those who aren’t can quickly become a cancer to the rest of the team.
 When someone’s not on board or actively opposed to change, Jeff says he likes to hold a “graduation ceremony” to recognize their contribution and allow that person to move on.

 Is Success Possible in More Than One Niche?

 Jeff has proven it is possible to break an agency into smaller, more-focused areas and find success.
 And maybe this approach will work for you.
 But Jeff says if there is one thing he could do over it would be to commit to one direction or one idea.
 When you split an agency into separate practice areas, you still have to market, maintain, and build intellectual property for each one.
 In this way, it’s akin to running four separate agencies at the same time.
 Sure, it may work out, but it’s a lot of extra work.
 That is why I advise agencies to focus on one niche at a time.

 Should you run a full-service agency?
-Should you declare a niche?
+Should you declare a niche from the many different niches?
 Ultimately, the decision is up to you.
 But when you choose your passion and run with it, you’ll find you’re happier and more likely to find success.

 Looking for a Payroll and HR Solution for your Agency?

 Payroll and benefits are hard.
 Especially when you’re a small business.
 Gusto is making payroll, benefits and HR easy for small businesses.
 You no longer have to be a big company to get great technology, great benefits and great service to take care of your team.

 For a limited time, Gusto is offering a deal to Smart Agency Master Class listeners.
 Check out Gusto.com/agency for 3-months FREE once you run your first payroll with them.